heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 ![]({{ site.baseurl }}/resources/img/spark-cluster-guide-8.png)

 Et voilà!
-Now you know how to submit Spark jobs to a running Spark cluster using flintrock, how to add dependencies to your Spark job, and how to connect your Spark job to an S3 bucket &nbsp;<i class="em em-smiley"></i>
+Now you know how to submit Spark jobs to a running Spark cluster using Flintrock, how to add dependencies to your Spark job, and how to connect your Spark job to an S3 bucket &nbsp;<i class="em em-smiley"></i>